defaultxr/xr-abstractions/README.md

 `proll` - piano roll-like sequencer.
 WIP.

-`queue` - a queue. you can enqueue things onto the queue or dequeue them from it. see also: `stack`.
+`queue` - a first-in-first-out queue. you can enqueue things onto the queue or dequeue them from it. see also: `stack`.

 `rchoice` - random choice from either the arguments, or from the incoming list.